BrainSINS/BrainSINS.github.io/README.md

-# BrainSINS Documentation static sitegatsby-gitbook-starter
+# BrainSINS Documentation static site

 Here you would find instructions to install, improve and deploy the documentation site.